 EOL Transactions shall be binding on the parties to the applicable Governing Agreement and shall be governed by all other provisions of the applicable Governing Agreement to the same extent as if confirmations had been sent by one party and executed and returned by the other, and

-the electronic records of EOL Transactions available on EOL shall supplement, form a part of and be subject to the terms of the applicable Governing Agreement.
+c. the electronic records of EOL Transactions available on EOL’s “Transaction History” page shall supplement, form a part of and be subject to the terms of the applicable Governing Agreement.

-this Amendment shall not apply to any EOL Transactions entered into and documented in a confirmation executed and delivered by both parties, during the period between the Effective Date and the Execution Date.
+2. ENA, EPMI and Counterparty agree any modification to the terms of an EOL Transaction shall require the written consent of both parties to such transaction.

-The Governing Agreements are further amended as provided in the Annexes attached hereto.Each of ENA, EPMI and Counterparty consents to the introduction into evidence of the records of the EOL Transactions maintained on EOL and waives any right to object to such records as not being in writing or constituting a writing.
+3. The Governing Agreements are further amended as provided in the Annexes attached hereto.

+4. Each of ENA, EPMI and Counterparty consents to the introduction into evidence of the records of the EOL Transactions maintained on EOL and viewable by Counterparty and waives any right to object to such records as not being in writing or constituting a writing.
 Electronic EOL records, if introduced in evidence in any judicial, arbitration, mediation or administrative proceedings, will be admissible as between the parties to the same extent and under the same conditions as other business records originated and maintained in documentary form.
-No party shall object to the admissibility of such EOL records on the basis that such were not originated or maintained in documentary form under either the hearsay rule, the best evidence rule or other rule of evidence.
+No party shall object to the admissibility of such EOL records which are viewable by the Counterparty on the basis that such were not originated or maintained in documentary form under either the hearsay rule, the best evidence rule or other rule of evidence.

-Except as expressly provided herein, the Governing Agreements are not otherwise modified or amended.
+5. Except as expressly provided herein, the Governing Agreements are not otherwise modified or amended.
 In particular, the confirmation process, if any, with respect to transactions other than EOL Transactions remains unchanged.